lammps/lammps/doc/src/compute_property_local.rst

-     patom1, patom2 = store IDs of two atoms in each pair (within force cutoff) ptype1, ptype2 = store types of two atoms in each pair (within force cutoff)
+     patom1, patom2 = store IDs of two atoms in each pair (within force cutoff) ptype1, ptype2 = store types of two atoms in each pair (within force cutoff) pmolecule1, pmolecule2 = store molecule ID of two atoms in each pair (within force cutoff)

   * Bond attributes